Code-Institute-Submissions/Bee-Cycles/README.md

 ```
 python -m .venv venv
 ```
 *NOTE: The python part of this command and the ones in other steps below assumes you are working with a windows operating system.
-Your Python command may differ, such as python3 or py*
+Your Python command may differ, such as python3 or py*.

 4. Activate the .venv with the command:
 ```
 .venv\Scripts\activate